inf13/inf13/README.md

 ### Hello 👋
-I'm Oleg, :smiley_cat: .Net developer from Latvia.
+I'm Aleh, :smiley_cat: .Net developer from Latvia.
 I'm working at If Insurance :office:

 <!--